TomSumner28/merchant-data/README.md

 The Knowledge Base page lists the files stored in your `knowledge_base` bucket by calling an API route that retrieves file names from Supabase.
 Add new files directly in Supabase; once uploaded they appear automatically on the site.
+Use the **Sync with Backend** button on that page to parse any newly uploaded files and store their contents in the `knowledge_base_entries` table.

 The home page includes a Draft Reply tool that can generate email responses.
 Use the **Tone Enhancer** dropdown to tailor the reply for roles such as Sales, Account Manager or Legal.